-Biological Science 1 and Biological Science 2 are single semester units that are compulsory for all students except those studying Modified Science.
-These units may be taken across Years 9 and/or 10 but it is highly recommended that Biological Science 2 is taken in Year 10.
+Biological Science 1 and Biological Science 2 are single semester units.
+Biological Science 1 must be studied by all students in Year 9.
+Biological Science 2 must be studied by all students in Year 10, apart from students enrolled in Modified Science.
 Placement in a particular semester for a given year may depend upon other timetabling considerations.
+Students enrolled in Modified Science are unable to study a Biological Science unit in Year 10.